 Overview

-Proration ensures fair and accurate billing when a subscription changes mid-cycle—such as an upgrade, downgrade, or modification to billing frequency.
-Rather than charging or refunding customers the full amount, proration calculates the cost difference based on the time left in the current billing period or subscription term.
-This helps maintain accurate revenue recognition and customer satisfaction.
+Proration ensures fair and accurate billing when a subscription is changed mid-cycle — such as during an upgrade, downgrade, or adjustment to the billing frequency.
+Instead of charging or refunding the full subscription amount, SubscriptionFlow calculates the cost difference based on the remaining time in the current billing period or term.
+This ensures proper revenue recognition and provides a smoother billing experience for customers

 How to Access Proration Settings